 Investing outside the United States - Securities of issuers domiciled outside the United States, or with significant operations or revenues outside the United States, may lose value because of adverse political, social, economic or market developments (including social instability, regional conflicts, terrorism and war) in the countries or regions in which the issuers operate or generate revenue.
 These securities may also lose value due to changes in foreign currency exchange rates against the U.S. dollar and/or currencies of other countries.
 Issuers of these securities may be more susceptible to actions of foreign governments, such as nationalization, currency blockage or the imposition of price controls, sanctions, or punitive taxes, each of which could adversely impact the value of these securities.
+Securities markets in certain countries may be more volatile and/or less liquid than those in the United States.
 Investments outside the United States may also be subject to different regulatory, legal, accounting, auditing, financial reporting and recordkeeping requirements, and may be more difficult to value, than those in the United States.
 In addition, the value of investments outside the United States may be increased or sold by the fund, which could impact the liquidity of the fund's portfolio.
 The risks of investing outside the United States may be heightened in connection with investments in emerging markets.